-In response to the recent Government White Paper ‘Protecting Defined Benefit Schemes’ published in March 2018, TPT’s Head of Strategy & Business Development, Paul Murphy writes for
+In response to the recent Government White Paper ‘Protecting Defined Benefit Schemes’ published in March 2018, TPT’s Director of Business Development, Paul Murphy writes for

 One of the central tenets concerns the merits of size, that larger schemes have better governance and this may result in better investment returns and lower costs.

 As a result, says the white paper, larger schemes will probably have better engagement, with more frequent trustee meetings, and a more collegiate approach to working with the sponsor to execute an integrated risk management strategy that takes full account of the risks associated with the employer covenant, investment and funding.

 It goes on to say that these qualities are not the be all and end all when it comes to managing the standard of governance achieved by a scheme.
 They will, however, give strong indication and on average, that bigger schemes are better regulated.

 Lack of resources